-Version 2.0 April 06, 2004

-The Printer Working Group PWG Policy Definition of the Standards Development Process Version 2.0 April 06, 2004

-Abstract: This document defines the standards development process that guides and controls the work of the Printer Working Group, an organization developing open standards for the Print, Imaging, MFP and related Services industries.
-This document organizes the flow of standards creation from Brainstorming, Requirements gathering and Charter definition through Working Drafts, Candidate Standards and Standards.
-Herein are the guidelines for conducting Last Call, assuring interoperability and establishing levels of formal approval.
-PWG Process v2.0 builds on the original PWG Process document but has been rewritten for greater clarity.
-Sections relating to Intellectual Property and Confidentiality are unaltered but the overall process has been streamlined, compared to the original, and sound file naming and document versioning guidelines defined.
-This is a process defining document, not an industry standard.

-This version of the PWG Standards Development Process is available electronically at: ftp://ftp.pwg.org/pub/pwg/standards/process/pwg-process20-20040406.pdf, .doc
+Version 2.0 April 08, 2004 24 25 26 27 28 The Printer Working Group 29 30 PWG Policy 31 Definition of the Standards Development Process 32 33 34 Version 2.0 35 April 08, 2004 36 37 38 39 40 41 42 Abstract: This document defines the standards development process that guides and controls the work of the Printer 43 Working Group, an organization developing open standards for the Print, Imaging, MFP and related Services 44 industries.
+This document organizes the flow of standards creation from Brainstorming, Requirements gathering and 45 Charter definition through Working Drafts, Candidate Standards and Standards.
+Herein are the guidelines for conducting Last Call, assuring interoperability and establishing levels of Formal Approval.
+PWG Process v2.0 builds 46 on the original PWG Process document but has been rewritten for greater clarity.
+Sections relating to Intellectual 47 Property and Confidentiality are completely unaltered.
+This document defines PWG policy and process and does not 48 49 define an industry standard.
+50 51 This version of the PWG Standards Development Process is available electronically at: 52 ftp://ftp.pwg.org/pub/pwg/standards/process/pwg-process20-20040408.pdf, .doc 53